CarlMurray/failte-pp2/README.md

 ### Footer

-- The site footer features three of my personal links to allow users to easily get in touch with me or to view my work: GitHub; Portfolio; LinkedIn.
+- The site footer features three of my personal links to allow users to easily get in touch with me or to view my work: [GitHub](https://github.com/CarlMurray); [Portfolio](www.carlmurray.design); [LinkedIn](https://www.linkedin.com/in/carljmurray).

 ### Mobile UX

 - On mobile screens, the Map and Play pages are designed to fit within the browser's viewport at all times, taking native browser UI elements into account.
-This was accomplished by using DVH (Dynamic Viewport Units) in CSS rules.
+This was accomplished by using DVH ([Dynamic Viewport Units](https://css-tricks.com/the-large-small-and-dynamic-viewports/)) in CSS rules.
 - This was intentionally done so that no scrolling is necessary and the Map and Play features are always visible on screen, and are easy to interact with, without the possibility of unintentional (and frustrating) scrolling as users try to navigate the Map or Street View, particularly on touch screens.
 - Map and Street View controls are also hidden on mobile screens to preserve screen real estate, with the exception of the fullscreen control which is of particular importance on small screens (fullscreen not available on iOS, see [Bug #8](#bugs-and-issues)).
 - On the Map and Play pages, layouts are designed to adapt for optimal usability on small screens.
 For example, on the Map page, Search Results are hidden in a bottom-drawer on small screens.
-Additionally, on the Play page, the layout of Street View and the Map change based on the aspect ratio of the screen (i.e. side-by-side vs. vertically stacked Map/Street View)
+Additionally, on the Play page, the layout of Street View and the Map change based on the aspect ratio of the screen to make the most of the available screen space (i.e. side-by-side vs. vertically stacked Map/Street View)
 ![Mobile layout on map and street view](assets/readme/img/mobile-layout.jpg "Mobile layout")

 ### Accessibility

 - Designing for accessibility was an important goal of this project, and steps were taken to ensure that users of all abilites can enjoy what fáilte has to offer.
-- The Map is navigable with keyboard controls and all attractions on the map and search results can be cycled through by tabbing.
+- The Map is navigable with keyboard controls and all attractions on the map and search results can be cycled through with keyboard navigation.
 - All attraction icons on the Map, along with their associated links, have aria-labels and/or titles so users of screen readers can use the Map.
 - The Geo Guessing Game can be enjoyed by all users too, as it features optional accessible controls which show a red crosshair at the center of the map and allow users to make a guess by using an on-screen button.
 ![Game with accessible controls](assets/readme/img/accessible-controls.png "Accessible controls")